Stress Free Holidays Part 5

 As you create your family's Thanksgiving menu also plan what items can be made a couple days in advance, and what needs to be made the day of.
 Be realistic about whether you can actually make all these things within the time frame you have, so you don't bite off more than you can chew.
 That would definitely stress you out!

-Remember, you can also, as a part of your Thanksgiving planning, delegate certain food items to others in your family, or friends, to take some of the load off yourself.
+Remember, you can also, as a part of your Thanksgiving planning, delegate certain food items to others in your family or friends who will be coming over, to take some of the load off yourself.

 I know Thanksgiving planning time is upon us, but we can't forget about Christmas, which is now just eight weeks away!